 Winning A Lawsuit

-The first thing to understand about “winning” a lawsuit as a defendant is victory is often painful.
+The first thing to understand about “winning” a lawsuit as a defendant is a victory is often painful.
 In this case, I am talking about a lawsuit that goes all the way to trial where a jury or judge finds in your favor.
 You know – the scenario you see on television shows.

 Why is such a “win” painful?
 Lawyer’s fees.
 In the vast majority of cases, a defendant is not allowed to recover their lawyer’s fees even if they win the case.
 As a result, you might win, but still spend $75,000 or more in doing so.
 Congratulations.